aviator/aviator/README.md

 # contains sensitive information and you are responsible for securing this data.
 str = session.dump

-# Reload the session information.
-This does not create a new token.
-If you employed any
+# Create a new Session object from a session dump.
+This DOES NOT create a new token.
-# form of encryption on the string, make sure to decrypt it first!
+# If you employed any form of encryption on the string, make sure to decrypt it first!
 session = Aviator::Session.load(str)

 # Depending on how old the loaded session dump is, the auth_info may already be expired.
 # Check if it's still current by calling Session#validate and reauthenticate as needed.
 #
 # IMPORTANT: The validator must be defined in the config file and it must refer to the
-# name of an request that is defined in Aviator.
+# name of a request that is known to Aviator.
 See 'Configuration' below for examples
 session.authenticate unless session.validate

 # If you want the newly created session to log its output, make sure to indicate it on load
 session = Aviator::Session.load(str, log_file: 'path/to/aviator.log')

 # Get a handle to the Identity Service.
-The auth info created from the last authentication
-# will be used throughout the life of the object.
 keystone = session.identity_service

 # Create a new tenant